AdobeDocs/experience-manager-core-components.en/help/developing/archetype/front-end.md

 >[!TIP]
 >
->Learn more about how AEM handles ClientLibs in the [AEM development documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/full-stack/clientlibs.html), how to [include them](/help/developing/including-clientlibs.md), or see below [how the ui.frontend module uses them.](#clientlib-generation)
+>Learn more about how AEM handles clientlibs in the [AEM development documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/full-stack/clientlibs.html) abd how to include them in the [Core Components documentation.](/help/developing/including-clientlibs.md)